Bermuda land snail

 Bermuda land snails, scientific name Poecilozonites, are an endemic genus of pulmonate land snail in the family Gastrodontidae (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).
-12 species are known from the fossil record, and 4 of these species (bermudensis, nelsoni, circumfirmatus, reinianus) survived into modern times, but due to the highly negative effects of human development, that number has been reduced down to two.
+12 species are known from the fossil record, and 4 of these species (P. bermudensis, P. nelsoni, P. circumfirmatus, P. reinianus) survived into modern times, but due to the highly negative effects of human development, the extant species has been reduced down to only P. bermudensis and P. circumfirmatus.

 Scientists believe that Poecilozonites colonised the mid-Atlantic island of Bermuda at least 300,000 years ago.
 Poecilozonites makes up 95% of Bermuda's terrestrial fossils.
 Only one other large pulmonate, Succinea, has been found as a fossil.

 Research

 The major contributor to the natural history of Poecilozonites was Harvard paleontologist Stephen Jay Gould who did his doctorate and early academic research on Bermuda's snails.
 On December 21, 1999, Dr. Gould described to The Royal Gazette of first visiting Bermuda as a deckhand on a Woods Hole Research Center boat in 1959.
 "I was a geology major.
 I had a look around and found all these wonderful fossil snails in all their variety.
 The geology of Bermuda had already been worked out by then and I thought these snails would become a pretty good PhD."

 Poecilozonites is a member of the Gastrodontidae family and is likely to have colonised Bermuda from North America as one specimen via flotsam.
 Gould cites research which uses the "probability of self-impregnation" as the justification of this view.

 Gould claims the proto-poecilozonites "underwent a vigorous and presumably rapid adaptive radiation" and diversified into three subgenera and 15 species, ranging in size from P. nelsoni (max dia.
 46 mm) to the subspecies' of P. gastrelasmus and P. discozonites which were found to rarely exceed 5 mm.
 Although extinction of various species occurred in prehistoric times, with the introduction of predators by man in the 16th century, namely hogs, dogs, cats, and rats, the snail suffered, but has apparently hung on.

 It was the introduction of the predator snails Euglandina and Gonaxis in the 1950s and 1960s and the increased use of pesticides that led to the presumed extinction of the surviving Poecilozonites species by the 1970s.

 The apparently accidental introduction of the edible snail, Otala in the mid-1920s set the die for the destruction of Poecilozonites as by the 1950s, Otala had become a pest and measures were taken to control their numbers.
 By the time of Gould's research in the mid-1960s, P. bermudensis and P. circumfirmatus were still common.
 He wrote of talking to an elderly woman who remembered a time when the shells were collected and burned for lime.
 By the mid-1970s, a Bermuda Biological Station scientist remembers opening his kitchen door and seeing none other than Gould exclaim "If I could only find one alive!"